 - Fruits: Apples, grapes, strawberries, cantaloupe, banana, kiwi, mango, tomato

 - Flowers: Geraniums, dandelions, petunias, lilies, carnations

 In addition to a range of foods and pet store supplements, offering pet turtles an additional source of calcium - necessary for a strong, healthy shell - is also a good idea.
 Crushed eggshells, oyster shells and cuttlebone are all fantastic calcium sources that you can add to your turtle's diet on a regular basis.

 The best diet for a pet turtle is one that is fresh and varied to provide a range of nutritional sources.
 Just like humans, turtles have individual tastes, and offering different foods will help keep the turtle well fed and happy.
 More tips for feeding pet turtles include:

 - Avoid offering turtles any dairy products such as milk, yogurt or cheese.
 They cannot digest dairy, and it will cause illness.

-- Offer foods in small pieces that will be easier for the turtle to eat.
+- Offer foods in small pieces that are easier for the turtle to eat.
 Turtles do not have teeth and use their jaws to cut food into bite-sized pieces.

-- Fresh foods are best, and no food should be left in a turtle's tank or cage where it can mold or rot.
+- Fresh foods are best; do not leave food in a turtle's tank or cage where it can mold or rot.
 Always clean the food dish before adding another serving.

-Pet turtles can eat a wide range of foods, from small insects to fruits and vegetables to flowers, and offering a widely varied, balanced diet is the best way to keep a pet turtle healthy and happy.
+Pet turtles can eat a wide range of foods, from small insects to fruits and vegetables to flowers.
+Therefore, owners need to offer a widely varied, balanced diet to keep a pet turtle healthy and happy.
 By choosing different foods and feeding the turtle well, including adding pet store supplements to ensure enough vitamins and minerals, a pet turtle can live a long and well-fed life.